JimmyRaill/KRAKENBOTZYN/ZIN_DEBUG_ANALYSIS.md

    - **Correct behavior**: Wait for price to reach lower band before buying dip

 **Analogy**:
-Zyn is like a sniper waiting for the perfect shot.
+Zin is like a sniper waiting for the perfect shot.
 The market has been:
 - **First 10 hours**: Moving chaotically (HTF conflicts) → "Don't shoot, can't tell which way target is moving"
 - **Last 2 hours**: Bouncing in the middle of a range → "Target is visible but not at the sweet spot yet"